alshapton/Pyntel4004/README.md

 - [ ] As much of the internals as possible should be carried out using binary arithmetic and operations.

-- [ ] No external libraries to be used (i.e. pure Python).
+- [ ] No 3rd party libraries to be used (i.e. pure Python).

 - [ ] Build a fully-working i4004 opcode emulator.

 - [ ] Build a fully-working assembler which generates correct op-codes.

-- [ ] Construct a fully-working i4004 chip which can use the generated object code from the compiler (possibly using micro-python or circuit python on an Ardiuno Board).
+- [ ] Construct a fully-working software-based i4004 chip which can use the
+      generated object code from the compiler (possibly using micro-python or circuit python on an Ardiuno Board).

 ## Status